 You can typically open business credit cards based on your personal credit, and, like regular consumer cards, it’s possible to start with a secured business card if your credit isn’t so great.
 This could be a good option if you’ve been denied for unsecured business cards.

 Learn more about secured business cards and see if one could be right for you.

 Credit Card Insider receives compensation from advertisers whose products may be mentioned on this page.
 Advertiser relationships do not affect card evaluations.
 Advertising partners do not edit or endorse our editorial content.
 Content is accurate to the best of our knowledge when it's published.
 Learn more in our Editorial Guidelines.

-The information related to Capital One® Secured Mastercard® and Citi® Secured Mastercard® have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.
+The information related to Discover it® Secured, Capital One® Secured Mastercard®, and Citi® Secured Mastercard® have been collected by Credit Card Insider and have not been reviewed or provided by the issuer or provider of these products.